 The triceps are involved in the stability of the elbow and responsible for the final extension of the elbow to lock out the bench press.
 Depending on the angle of the upper body and wrist, lifters can manipulate the movement to increase triceps demands as well (close grip dumbbell bench press).

 The single arm dumbbell bench press can be highly beneficial for all strength, power, and fitness athlete.
 The below groups can benefit from learning and performing this movement due to the various reasons listed below.

 The dumbbell bench press can be integrated into strength and power athlete programs to increase upper body strength and muscle mass of the chest, triceps, and anterior pressing muscles.
 Below, we will discuss how to integrate the dumbbell bench press in to training programs.

-Dumbbell Bench Press for General Fitness, Hypertrophy and Strength
+Training for General Fitness, Hypertrophy, and Strength Goals

 The dumbbell bench press is a movement that offers fitness goers a wide array of muscle and strength building benefits.
 In the below sections, we discuss those benefits and go over the dumbbell bench press variations that all can be integrated into your current training program.

 In the below section we discuss how coaches and athletes can integrate the dumbbell bench press into current training programs.